Chapter 5: Take Care of Me

 “Sunny, if her water broke, that means the baby is going to travel down right now,” Yohan whispered.
 “There may not be enough time for Hyuna, Sunhwa, and Hana to call on anyone!”

 “Do you think I wouldn’t know that?”
-Sunny said.
+Sunny glared.
 “That’s why I’m telling you to mentally prepare yourself and help out!
 I’m hoping they’d find someone soon, but come on; you and I both know the baby could come out any moment now.
-So go and help me out here.”
+So go and help me out here, son of a… nurse.”
+She angrily shook off his grip and went outside to find something useful.

 Yohan sighed nervously and then quickly tried to do what he was told with the junk and resources they had from the abandoned barn.
 Soon, the open windows and half of the entrance were covered with thin boards, enough to keep the rain and wind from entering.
 He also took off his jacket and covered up the dirty roll of hay so that Stephanie could have something to lean her back on.
 When he tried his hardest to make the hopeless room look somewhat pleasant enough, he sat beside Stephanie and sighed.